Paint Your Dreams... Paint Like Van Gogh.

-His career did not continue due to the deterioration of his mental health
+"Van Gogh's career did not continue due to the deterioration of his mental health."

-If you notice, you will find that he follows this method in most of his paintings.
-You can use acrylic paint diluted with water and let it dry, or you can use diluted oil paint.
+acrylic paint diluted with water and let dry, or you can use lean oil paint.

 2. Divide the artboard into a grid

-Imitating or copying the paintings will help you more in understanding how to paint them, the colors used and the tools you should use
+Imitating or copying the paintings will help you more in understanding Van Gogh's paintings, the colors used, and the tools you should use.

 Starry Night, 1889

 One of his most recognizable Van Gogh had been suffering from mental health concerns prior to this period, so much so that he hacked off his left ear.
 Following this episode, he was admitted to the Saint-Paul-de-Mausolea institution in Saint-Rémy-de-Provence in 1888 to recover.
 The scene depicted in Starry Night was inspired by the view seen by Van Gogh from his asylum bedroom.
 The artist's technique and the emotive nature of his color usage have become synonymous with the swirling blues of the starry night sky.